Close Menu

 SSA DOCTOR EXAM DOCUMENTS PART B LIMITS

 DDS will look at the information you write about your mental illness on their forms.
 They will also look at your medical records in order to decide whether more information could be useful in whether or not they should grant your claim.
 In some cases, DDS will order you to visit one of their doctors.
 You need to go to the exam and explain your mental health conditions to the doctor.
 The SSA will pay for your visit to the doctor.
-Find our more information about your free SSA doctor exam.
+Find out information about your free SSA doctor exam.

 STRUCTURED WORK SETTING FOR THOSE WITH MENTAL ILLNESS